About CAIM

 Governance and independence

-No single funder, organization, or government body has editorial control.
-Editorial standards and governance policies are published and versioned.
+Editorial decisions follow published standards.
+No funder, organization, or government body has editorial control, and governance policies are designed to maintain that independence as CAIM grows beyond its founding team.
 Funding sources will be disclosed publicly as they are secured.

-For full details on editorial roles, conflicts of interest, corrections and appeals, and transparency reporting, see the Governance page.
+For details on editorial roles, conflicts of interest, corrections and appeals, and transparency reporting, see the Governance page.
+For schema, taxonomy, and editorial methodology, see the Methodology page.

 Contact